"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Texel - It’s known for the bird-rich Dunes of Texel National Park, with its sandy beaches, grass-topped dunes and forest trails.
-In the park, Ecomare is a nature museum, aquarium and wildlife sanctuary for seals and birds.
+• Texel is famous for the bird-filled Dunes of Texel National Park, which has sandy beaches, grassy dunes, and forest paths.
+Inside the park, Ecomare is a nature center, aquarium, and home for seals and birds.

-• The main point of Texel is Den Burg, which is situated in the center, making it the first point of contact of the island for many visitors.
-Good restaurants, pretty shops and the local tourist information office are all located in the historic center of Den Burg.
+• The main point of Texel is Den Burg, located in the center, Den Burg is the main entry point for many visitors.
+The historic center has good restaurants, nice shops, and the local tourist information office.

 • Well-cared for Dutch holiday island on the Texel, Netherlands.
 “Nice low-key destination for cyclists.”